 30 day health challenge ideas

-- Hydrate daily challenge: Commit to drinking at least 8 cups of water a day.
-Even infuse them with fruits if you’re feeling fancy.
+- Hydrate daily challenge: Commit to drinking at least 8 cups of water a daily or increase your intake slowly each day to reach your hydration goals.

-- Morning glass of lemon water challenge: Start your day with a zesty kick—lemon water in the AM to hydrate, refresh, and feel like your healthiest self before 9 a.m.
+- Morning glass of lemon water challenge: Start your day with a zesty lemon water mixture in the AM to hydrate, refresh, and feel like your healthiest self before 9 a.m.

-- Do a 30 day celery juice cleanse: It’s green, it’s trendy, and apparently magic—30 days of celery juice to give your gut and skin some extra love.
+- Do a 30 day celery juice cleanse: It’s green, it’s trendy, and apparently magical.
+Do 30 days of drinking celery juice consistently to give your gut and skin some extra love.

-- Have a fresh juice daily challenge: Swap the soda for something fresh and juicy—literally.
-One glass a day to flood your body with the good stuff.
+- Have a fresh juice daily challenge: Swap the soda for something fresh and juicy every day to flood your body with the good stuff.

 - Eat a salad daily challenge: Whether it’s a side or a full-on meal, get those greens in daily and watch your energy explode.